Wide Awake in Dreamland

 “In this dream, we were playing the forest.”

-“What were we playing?”
+“…and what were we playing?”

 “Hide-and-seek, of course.”